psas/lv3.1-recovery/controlSystem/RecoveryBoard/firmware-rs/src/bin/README.md

 This task sends a message over the CAN bus that communicates its state and whether its ready to drive the motor or not.
 Because it also reads many bits of state, it also updates the system state at the same time.
 This presents potential for improvement, as this isn't really what the heartbeat task should do.
 It should only be responsible for sending the CAN message.
 Unfortunately, due to time constraints this refactoring hasn't been a high priority.
 In a perfect world `main()` would be responsible for business logic such as updating important state fields, setting the buzzer's mode, printing messages when state changes, etc, and the heartbeat task would simply communicate this state to the CAN bus.

 It accomplishes sending this message mainly by constructing a status buffer that contains u8 representations of its internal state.
-It grabs receivers for the various Watch signals and unlocks global mutexes as needed and then conditionally sends messages based on which feature flag the board was flashed with.
+It grabs receivers for the various Watch signals and unlocks global mutexes as needed and then conditionally sends messages based on which BOARD environment variable the board was flashed with.

 ## Sender